 Day 3: Paradise Lodge / Camping Tents

 This day we will explore the jungle on our vast trail system, carrying a small day pack including lunch.
 On the way we will see many different kinds of the animals such as monkeys, collared peccaries, birds such as eagles, parrots, toucans and medicinal plants and the giant trees.
-Later in the evening we get to the mammals clay lick we will prepare our beds in the camouflaged house, taking shifts to watch for nocturnal animals (protected by mosquito nets).
+Later in the evening we will arrive at our campsite there we will spend a night in tents in the middle of the jungle accompanied by a beautiful campfire

 Day 4: Camping Tents / Machu Huasi Lake

 In the morning we walk back to the lodge on a different track.
 There you have some time for relaxing and and a big breakfast.
 Afterwards we go by boat upriver to machu huasi lake There we will walk in the jungle and visit the lake.
 A balsa raft on Machu Huasi Lake gives us the opportunity to observe more wildlife and the beautiful sunset in the jungle .
 After dark we will have another opportunity to see some caiman eye.
 In the evening we will build a bonfire, relax and have some drinks and a BBQ.
 We will spend the night at the bank of the alto Madre de Dios River sleeping on tents.
 Or lodge optional.